 FRAM Soccer Club was established in 1972 to provide the highest level of soccer training, education and competition to motivated youth players in the South Bay.
 FRAM is now the only soccer club in Palos Verdes and has a heritage and a culture that seperates us from other youth clubs through our long standing affiliation with Nansen Field and the community.
 Our objective is to create a healthy, positive and fun competive environment where our over 500 talented athletes develop into teammates, citizens, students, leaders and soccer players through FRAM's licensed and professional coaching staff and Director of Coaching, Joey Hoffman.

-FRAM Soccer Club is a non-profit organization that is dedicated to youth soccer.
-FRAM Soccer Club has a formal structure with an Executive Committee and Youth Board.
+FRAM Soccer Club is a non-profit organization dedicated to youth soccer with both an Executive Committee and Youth Board.
 Bylaws for the Club are in place that dictate the way the Club functions and methods by which Officers and other members are elected to the Executive Committee or Youth Board.
 Click here for the Club Contact page.

-FRAM youth teams participate in the Southern California Developmental Soccer League (SCDSL) in the Fall Season, and certain of our older teams also participate in the Pacific National Premier League and the Far West Regional League.
-We continue to evaluate, every season, which league and tournaments best meet our goals as a club in terms of level of competition, player development, travel, cost requirements and overall opportunity.
+FRAM competitive youth teams participate in the Coast Soccer League in the Fall Season, and select older teams also participate in the California Regional League, Pacific National Premier League and the Far West Regional League.
+FRAM continues to evaluate, every season, which league and tournaments best meet our goals as a club in terms of level of competition, player development, travel, cost requirements and overall opportunity.

 FRAM’s approach of coordinating the recruiting, formation and training of teams within each age group, and looking at each age group as one pool of FRAM players, provides the opportunity for players to guest with or move from one FRAM team to another as their skills, ability and performance continue to develop.
 FRAM teams operate as part of a true club -- with a common curriculum and goals.